ScimonCCM/pythonpal.github.io/_site/README.md

 ## What is pythonPal4foam (aka pythonPal)?

-pythonPal4foam is a header-only library for running Python codes in OpenFOAM, including the manipulation of OpenFOAM `Fields` via Python.
+pythonPal4foam is a header-only library for running Python codes in OpenFOAM, including the manipulation of OpenFOAM fields via Python.

 ## Where do I start?
 First, check the [preliminaries](preliminaries/installingPybind.md) and install the dependencies.
 Then, follow the [tutorial](tutorials/pythonPalIcoFoam.md) guide.